 I have hesitated to weigh in on this matter for quite some time.
 For one thing, I am not certain there is a good answer because everyone is different and what appeals to one person is completely unappealing to another person.
 In the end, you know what you like and you know your children, your family, your lifestyle best and will be able to pick what works for you!

 The other reason I have hesitated to weigh in is that I create my own curriculum.
 I write it over the summer and I cherry-pick from different sources..
 I learn a lot!
-This may not work for those of you who want to open and go, but it works well for me.
-So, as always, I urge you to go and read Steiner’s educational works for yourself, even if you buying an more open and go curriculum.
+This may not work for those of you who want to open and go, and most of you have probably heard by now that “open and go” isn’t really Waldorf (but sometimes you have to start somewhere!) but it works well for me.
+So, as always, I urge you to go and read Steiner’s educational works for yourself, even if you buying a more open and go curriculum.
 I recommend “Kingdom of Childhood” and “Soul Economy” for those with young children in the first seven year cycle.
 For those with Grades children, I recommend “Practical Advice for Teachers” and “Discussions With Teachers”

-However, I understand this is hard for some folks to create their own, and they don’t know where to start or life is just such they need something pre-planned to get them going.
+However, again, I understand this is hard for some folks to create their own, especially if they have never experienced anything of Waldorf Education in a school setting, and they don’t know where to start or life is just such they need something pre-planned to get them going.
 So, I would ask you to read the following paragraphs and see if it resonates with you as criteria to evaluate a pre-written curriculum:

 - Does the author(s) have a strong understanding of Steiner’s educational ideas?
 For me to use someone else’s curriculum or curriculum guide, personally, I would need to know that the author(s) have studied Steiner, that they understand it on some level! and are true to the seven year cycles in their curriculum (even though the study of Steiner and anthroposophy is a long, long journey!) and that they take into account the developmental arc of the human being from that holistic standpoint.
 Does that make sense?
 That may or may not be important to you!